vitosgeen/embeddings-generator/CI-CD-README.md

 - Scans code for security issues with Bandit
 - Runs in parallel with testing

-### 3. **Docker Build** (`docker-build` job)
+### 3. **Docker Build & Test** (`docker-build` job)
 - Only runs on `main` branch after tests pass
-- Builds Docker image with BuildKit
+- Builds Docker image locally for testing
-- Pushes to Docker Hub with `latest` and commit SHA tags
-- Uses GitHub Actions cache for faster builds
+- Validates the application runs correctly in containerized environment
+- No external dependencies or registry requirements

 ### 4. **Deployment** (`deploy` job)
 - Only runs on `main` branch after Docker build
 - Currently contains placeholder deployment logic
-- Configure based on your deployment target
+- Ready to be configured for your deployment target
+- Supports environment protection when enabled

 ## Local Development Workflow